How Does Emergency Contraception Work?

 Emergency contraception pills use hormones or medications that block pregnancy.
 Most use the same hormones that are in regular birth control pills.

-Emergency contraception pills mainly work by stopping the release of an egg.
+The emergency-use pills mainly work by stopping the release of an egg.
 The pills also may stop sperm from fertilizing the egg.
 They also may prevent a fertilized egg from implanting in the uterus.
-If you're already pregnant, most emergency contraception pills will have no effect.
+If you're already pregnant, most of these pills will have no effect.

 Types of Emergency Contraception

-A number of methods are available: several kinds of pills, or an IUD.
+There are several kinds of pills, or an IUD.

-Most emergency contraception pills use levonorgestrel, a form of the hormone progesterone.
+Most of these pills use levonorgestrel, a form of the hormone progesterone.
 They include: